 If the thought of life without top-tier elite status is too much to bear, you can always switch your loyalty to another program.
 The easiest option is to pick up a Citi Hilton HHonors Reserve or Amex Hilton Surpass card.
 Both cards come with Hilton Gold status and the ability to earn top-tier Diamond status via $40,000 in spending.
 Say what you want about Hilton, but it’s one of the best rewards programs when it comes to earning free nights via paid stays and credit card spending.

 If you’re want top-tier elite status with more than one program, then go with the Ritz Carlton Credit Card.
 Cardholders can earn top-tier Ritz Carlton Platinum status after spending $75,000 in a calendar year.
 The best part?
-This status level can be matched to both Marriott and Starwood, so you’re essentially earning top-tier elite status with three hotel loyalty rewards program with one credit card.
+This status level can be matched to both Marriott and Starwood.
+So you’re essentially earning top-tier elite status with three hotel loyalty rewards program at once!

 Stay at Hotels that Offer Elite-Type Benefits